 Thinking about turning your side gig into a legitimate LLC?
 In this scenario, you might be a freelance graphic designer outside of your traditional 9-to-5 job.
 Your employer will be withholding taxes to cover income tax and Social Security and Medicare contributions from your employment income, and should provide you with a W-2.

-However, you will be responsible for paying self-employment taxes and income taxes on your business profits through your single-member LLC, which would require you to fill out a Form 1040 or 1040-SR. You will also be required to remit estimated tax payments quarterly, which can be done online or via mail through the IRS.
+However, you will be responsible for paying self-employment taxes and income taxes on your business profits through your single-member LLC, which would require you to fill out a Form 1040 or 1040-SR Schedule C. You will also be required to remit estimated tax payments quarterly, which can be done online or via mail through the IRS.

 Forming an LLC around your skilled trade?
 In this final scenario, imagine you own a plumbing service.
-As a small business owner who actively works in your business, you will need to remit your quarterly payments through the IRS online or through the mail.
-You will also pay income taxes on your profits.
-You will also cover your Social Security and Medicare contributions, currently at a flat rate of 15.3%.
+As a small business owner who actively works in your business, you will need to pay income taxes and self-employment tax (Social Security and Medicare) on your profits.
+You will need to remit your quarterly payments through the IRS online or through the mail.

 If you’re a sole proprietor or a single-member LLC, you report your business income and losses on Schedule C with your Form 1040.
 If you’re a partner on a partnership, you submit an Information Return.
 Remember to set aside funds to pay your tax bill because you will be taxed on all profits for the year, even if you’ve retained the money for future business use.